-- Converting and expanding the existing QFE into a Mineral Resource Estimate reported in accordance with the JORC Code (2012).
-This will include validating existing drill data and, as required, additional re-sampling of drill core, confirmatory and infill drilling and other supporting technical work. - Advancing metallurgical testwork and project studies to inform a robust techno-economic assessment.
+- 1. Updating and expanding the existing QFE into a Mineral Resource Estimate reported in accordance with the JORC Code (2012).
+This will include validating existing drill data and, as required, additional resampling of drill core, confirmatory and infill drilling and other supporting technical work.
+Flagship does expect to increase the Mineral Resource without immediate drilling, leveraging the newly acquired data and updated economics and previous metallurgical testwork. - 2.
+Advancing metallurgical testwork and project studies for input into a techno-economic assessment. - 3.
+Extensional drilling in early 2026 for an anticipated MRE upgrade later in 2026.